 Lancaster & Morecambe College has an internal audit service, which operates in accordance with the requirements of the EFA's and SFA's Joint Audit Code of Practice.
-The work of the internal audit service is informed by an analysis of the risks to which the college is exposed, and annual internal audit plans are based on this analysis.
+The work of the internal audit service is informed by an analysis of the risks to which the college is exposed, and annual internal audit plans and a programme of assurance are based on this analysis.
 The analysis of risks and the internal audit plans are endorsed by the Corporation on the recommendation of the audit committee.
-At minimum annually, the Head of Internal Audit (HIA) provides the governing body with a report on internal audit activity in the college.
-The report includes the HIA's independent opinion on the adequacy and effectiveness of the college's system of risk management, controls and governance processes.
+The Committee was provided with regular internal audit reports over those areas of the College's systems of risk management, controls and governance that were subject to review as part of the internal audit plan.
+These reports did not identify any significant actions required.